October 19, 2024

 This is where I feel Webflow sales could do a much better job of equipping and training freelancers and agencies in the Webflow platform.
 The big problem is that we can't sell what we can't see.
 Currently there's no way to learn Optimize, test it, see results, give a client a tour of an Optimize-enabled site...

-Annual plans "break" the accessibility of add-ons
+Annual plans "break" the saleability of add-ons

-Arguably, Webflow's best hosting customers are on Annual plans and Webflow benefits from the "lock-in" of that level of commitment.
+Webflow's best hosting customers are on Annual plans and Webflow benefits from the "lock-in" of that level of commitment.

 Customers are beginning to distrust the Webflow platform because of the lack of billing controls